brianhill/deep-springs-observatory/index.md

 ## Program

-With the [clear](./resources/USDrearyDays.jpeg), [dark](./resources/DarkSiteFinderDeepSprings.png) skies and high elevation at Deep springs, students will be able to use the dome, telescope, and control room to do a wide variety of pedagogically- and scientifically-valuable projects.
+With the [clear](./resources/USDrearyDays.jpeg) and [dark](./resources/DarkSiteFinderDeepSprings.png) skies at Deep Springs, and the 5530' (1685m) elevation at the observatory, students will be able to use the dome, telescope, and control room to do a wide variety of pedagogically- and scientifically-valuable projects.

 ## Links